publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch94/schI/m__us_usc_t15_s6803.md

     (c) __Information to be included__

-    The disclosure required by subsection (a) of this section shall include—
+    The disclosure required by subsection (a) shall include—

         (1)